4 Simple Ways to Boost Productivity at the Office

 Tip #4: Develop a routine

 The thing about routines is that there is no one-size-fits-all solution.
 It will probably take a bit of experimentation to find what works for you, but it’s worth the effort to create a morning routine and end-of-day shutdown routine (perhaps including the “five-minute download” mentioned above!).
 For a physical marker of your unique schedule and needs, this customizable analog clock by cw&t can be a helpful tool.
-Read more about the power of morning routines here, and dive into this book if you’re not sure where to start with your own.
+Read more about the power of morning routines in the My Morning Routine book.

 The most important thing to remember is that habits develop over time, not overnight.
 For example, if you decide your new wake-up time is three hours earlier than it has been, a cold-turkey approach may result in a face-on-desk nap by noon.
 Instead, gradually push your alarm up by 15 minutes each day (or whatever works for you).
 Small, slow, and steady is where you’ll see the changes that stick.